Understanding the difference between SAR and InSAR

 The volcano is a great example of a radar or SAR image captured this year.
 You can see the fissure line clearly through the smoke and ash of the volcano.

-In a basic form, SAR captures data through sending energy beams down towards the Earth from specialised imaging equipment.
-The energy beams interact with moisture and structures on the Earth, resulting in reflected energy beams or radiowaves back to the imaging equipment.
-A complete image is able to be formed as a result of the reflected radiowaves.
+In a basic form, SAR captures data through sending microwaves (or radio waves) down towards the Earth from specialised imaging equipment.
+The microwaves interact with moisture and structures on the Earth, resulting in reflected waves back to the imaging equipment.
+A complete image is able to be formed as a result of the reflected microwaves.
 There is much more detail that goes into how SAR works, but for now we’ll keep it simple.

 What is the value in SAR data?

 The value in SAR comes from being able to detect things you may not as easily be able to see from optical imagery.
 Through clever processing, very high resolutions are possible.
 Spotting man made material such as roads, boats or planes show up quite well.
 Oil spills are much easier to detect and definitions of nature such as the above Volcano Fagradalsfjall with its fissures and sculpted cones come up brilliantly.

 Take a look at another comparison of a SAR image to an optical image over Palm Jumeirah in Dubai, (UAE).
 Road systems, buildings and boats are very easy to identify with SAR.